ChrisWKass/JOURN-124-Final-Project/README.md

 * We are analyzing schools by name but we filtered specifically for school type
 * This is basically the same as the previous process the only difference being, making use of filtering so that we can filter through school types.
 * I went through and repeated the process for each school type (engineering, ivy league, state, liberal arts, party.
-* NOTE: when analyzing the Ivy League category, there are only 8 schools, meaning that some schools will appear in both the bottom and the top categories
+* NOTE: when analyzing the Ivy League category, there are only 8 schools, meaning that some schools will appear in both the bottom and the top categories.

+### The following tables are relevant for the purposes of this analysis: